Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

 - Lumbar puncture to assess the spinal fluid for indicators of CIDP, or for other disorders which may cause similar symptoms.

 - Blood tests to rule out other conditions which may cause similar symptoms.

-Treatment of CIDP may involve steroids, immunosuppressants and/or immune globulin.
-The goal of immune globulin in treating CIDP is to stop the attack on the myelin sheath, which will cause the symptoms to subside.
-Numbness and tingling will decrease and even stop altogether; strength will increase and all of the tasks that may have become difficult will become easier.
-Your doctor will assess your response to therapy and determine how long you will be on it.
+Treatment of CIDP may involve steroids, immunosuppressants and/or immune globulin, which can be administered into the blood stream intravenously (IVIG) or under the skin subcutaneously (SCIG).
+The goal of immune globulin therapy in treating CIDP is to stop the attack on the myelin sheath, which will cause the symptoms to subside.
+Numbness and tingling will decrease and even stop altogether; strength will increase and tasks that may have become difficult will become easier.
+Your doctor will assess your response to therapy and determine how long you may need to continue therapy.
 Some people require short-term therapy to get the maximum benefit while others may require long-term treatment.